Ronika: 2015–present: Lose My Cool

 In 2015, Ronika participated in the inaugural Stockholm Songwriting Camp.
-The camp was kicked off by Benny Andersson and Bjorn Ulvaeus of ABBA.
+The camp was kicked off by Benny Andersson and Björn Ulvaeus of ABBA.

 On 20 January 2017, Ronika released her second album, Lose My Cool and the album received positive reviews from critics - Mixmag gave the album 8/10, saying "Infectious and groove-laden, Lose My Cool manages to be both forward-thinking and vintage at the same time."
 Q Magazine gave the album 4/5 - "A fiercely well-assembled soundtrack that blends '80s pop and club classics with more recent R&B innovations."

 Mojo magazine gave the album 4/5 - "The DIY disco maverick channels vintage R&B and thrilling dancefloor pop of an '80s Madonna/Janet/TLC stripe, in a voice that's crystal cool in up and downtempo settings" and The Guardian gave it three stars, saying "this follow-up remains upbeat, with explorations into 90s R&B and hip-hop" and "the Nottingham singer remains an effervescent pop presence".

 Ronika produced much of the album herself and described it as "Jams and grooves inspired by timeless and future classics united by pop devotion."

 Singles 'Principle' and 'Dissolve' also featured on Spotify's New Music Friday playlist.

 In February 2018, the Lindstrøm/Ronika collaboration Didn't Know Better, first teased in 2016, was finally released digitally and on 12" vinyl.
 It was playlisted on the A-list at Rinse FM.